 Accurate data is crucial when it comes to analysing performance and developing a strategy for increased revenue.

-Here’s a rundown of the most common causes for the data discrepancies between Google Ads and Analytics.
 For a more in-depth explanation, we recommend that you download our guide on how to solve the data discrepancies between Google Ads and Analytics.

+There are several reasons why your Google Ads and Analytics may report different numbers.
 However, many data discrepancies are due to incorrect (or absent) configuration between Google Ads and Analytics accounts.

 Related: What is lead source and tips from 30+ on how to get started